Research & Commentary Advisors About Search

 Contribute Scholarly Articles

 We invite scholarly contributions from researchers, educators, and practitioners working at the intersection of AI, education, and society.
-We accept rigorously developed works including:
+We welcome rigorously developed works including:

 • Empirical research articles on AI in educational contexts